Written by

 Gen Z typically values work-life-balance.
 Work-life-balance indicates an equal split of time between work and personal life.
 Having witnessed the pressures of always being "on" in a hyper-connected, digital world, members of my generation seek clear boundaries between work and personal time to safeguard well-being.
 Likewise, we are particularly focused on avoiding burn-out, so mental health benefits tend to be non-negotiables.
 Additionally, the social movements experienced in our lifetime explain our search for workplaces with diversity and inclusion initiatives (DEI).

 Millennials tend to prefer work-life-cohesion, which refers to the congruent fusion of work and personal life.
-Instead of compartmentalizing the two entities, millennials prefer a seamless integration where their work aligns with who they are.
+Instead of compartmentalizing the two entities, Millennials prefer a seamless integration where their work aligns with who they are.
 Their desire for self-expressive work reflects their exposure to society’s shift toward personal branding and individualism.
-Similarly, millennials are particularly responsible for the rise of the “gig economy.”
+Similarly, Millennials are particularly responsible for the rise of the “gig economy.”
 As a generation, they embraced DIY culture, channeling creativity to survive economic recessions and transform passions into paychecks.
-Additionally, as products of the “college push,” millennials focus on higher education and value environments that promote continuous learning and skill development.
+Additionally, Millennials value higher education, as it became a societal expectation during their formative years, shaping their belief that a college degree is essential for success and career advancement.
+Consequently, they prefer environments that promote continuous learning and skill development.

 As members of Generation X inches closer to the C-suite, they value opportunities for career growth and seek recognition for their expertise with competitive compensation that reflects their experience.
 Additionally, as the “latch-key” children of the world, they favor autonomous work because they were raised during a time period when childhood self-reliance was emphasized.
-Moreover, they were most affected by the surge of dual income households.
+Moreover, they were most affected by the surge of dual income households and the rise of divorce rates.

 Digital Literacy